David Safavian: Career

 In 1997, Safavian and Grover Norquist founded a lobbying firm, the Merritt Group, which they renamed as Janus-Merritt Strategies (it is sometimes referred to as "Janus Merritt" or simply "Janus").
 The firm promoted Republican ideology.
 "We represent clients who really do have an interest in a smaller federal government," Safavian told Legal Times in a 1997 interview.
 "We're all very ideologically driven, and have a bias in favor of free markets."
 He continued: "We're not letting people who offer us money change our principles."

 The firm's clients included businesses such as BP America, the U.S. division of British Petroleum.
 They also had foreign clients, such as the Corporacion Venezolana de Cementos and Grupo Financiero Banorte.
 They represented the National Indian Gaming Commission and Indian tribes working on gaming, such as the Saginaw Chippewa, a client the firm shared with Jack Abramoff, and the Viejas band of Kumeyaay Indians.

 In 1999, Safavian founded the Internet Consumer Choice Coalition, a non-profit organized to oppose a bill to make online gambling a federal crime; the bill was drafted by Republican Arizona US Senator Jon Kyl.
 Coalition members included the American Civil Liberties Union, the Association of Concerned Taxpayers, Citizens for a Sound Economy, the Competitive Enterprise Institute, the Interactive Services Association, the Small Business Survival Committee, and the United States Internet Council.
 Some coalition members—the Interactive Services Association, for one—were also independent clients of Safavian.
 Americans for Tax Reform, another member, was the activist group led by Norquist.
 An October 12, 2006, Senate Finance Committee report concluded that most of these organizations abused their tax-exempt status through participation in such lobbying through the Coalition.

-Also listed as a client was Abdul Rahman al-Amoudi, a Muslim activist and supporter of Hamas and Hezbollah who was later arrested for conspiring with the Libyan government.
-Questioned on this in 2004, Safavian claimed this was a mistake, and their client was actually Jamal al Barzinji, whose name had replaced al-Amoudi's on lobbying disclosure forms in 2001.
+Leading up to the 2000 election, Janus-Merritt Strategies, a lobbying firm of which Safavian was a partner, did coalition work with Arab and Muslim groups, in hope of generating political support for Republicans.
+Abdul Rahman al-Amoudi, a Muslim activist, was erroneously listed as a client of the firm in disclosure forms. (al-Amoudi was subsequently arrested for conspiring with the Libyan government.)
+Questioned on this in 2004 as part of his confirmation hearing in the Senate, Safavian pointed out that the listing of al-Amoudi was in error and was corrected in 2001, nearly three years prior.
+Janus-Merritt's client was actually Jamal al Barzinji, whose name had replaced al-Amoudi's on disclosure forms in 2001.